Developer Guides & Tutorials

 How to automate translations in Python

-So, as you can see, using a machine translation engine is not a complex task and you can start working with it in a matter of minutes.
-However, while the approach explained above is fine for translating smaller strings, it does not scale well and thus is not suitable for large projects with complex operations.
+So, as you can see, using a machine translation engine is not a complex task, and you can start working with it in a matter of minutes.
+However, while the approach explained above works well for translating smaller strings, it does not scale well and is not suitable for larger projects with more complex workflows.

-Suppose you have a large website with hundreds or even thousands of texts stored in multiple translation files.
-How hard would it be to translate this website into three languages?
-I would say quite hard, as you might face various unexpected issues.
+Suppose you have a large website with hundreds or even thousands of texts stored across multiple translation files.
+How difficult would it be to translate this website into three languages?
+I'd say quite challenging, as you might face various unexpected issues.

-Also, as explained above, using an MT engine alone to translate complex texts is probably not the best idea, and you’ll most likely need someone to perform post-editing.
-Moreover, you’ll probably need a tool to better organize your translations, and provide screenshots explaining where and how these texts display (context matters!).
-Or maybe you’ll need to automatically export and import translations to and from your GitHub repository.
+As mentioned earlier, relying solely on an MT engine to translate complex texts is usually not enough.
+In most cases, you will need someone to review and post-edit the translations.
+Moreover, you’ll probably want a tool to better organize your content, provide screenshots to give translators context (which matters a lot), and maybe even automate exporting and importing translations to and from your GitHub repository.

-There are numerous potential requirements, and the simplest solution would be to take advantage of a dedicated translation management system.
+There can be many additional requirements, and the simplest way to handle them is by using a dedicated translation management system.

-In this section, you’ll meet Lokalise — a TMS for agile teams that will cover all your needs.
-I’ll show you how to get started with Lokalise, how to automatically apply machine translation to uploaded text, and how to use the API to easily upload and download your translation files in any format.
+In this section, you’ll be introduced to Lokalise — a TMS designed for agile teams.
+I’ll show you how to get started, how to automatically apply machine translation to uploaded content, and how to use the API to upload and download translation files in various formats.

 Prepare a new Lokalise project for Python translate

-That’s pretty much it: you can now close the wizard without uploading any translation files.
-Instead, we’ll set up an automation and then upload our data via the API.
+That's pretty much it.
+Next we'll set up an automation and then upload our data via the API.

 Setting up an automation rule